PaulKinlan/paul.kinlan.me/content/en/2016-06-02-shadowdom-progressive-enhancement.md

 date: 2016-06-02T13:20:32+01:00
 title: "Shadow DOM and Progressive Enhancement to create a Sharing component"
 draft: true
+summary: I started to experiment with a way to build a sharing component that works everywhere.
 ---

 There was a recent discussion about Progressive Web Apps and how we should be ensure that the URL